George Harrison’s sarcastic response after being stabbed 40 times

-George Harrison biography revealed musician’s sarcastic response after being stabbed 40 times
+George Harrison book revealed Beatles musician’s sarcastic response after being stabbed 40 times

 Beatles star almost died in harrowing incident